zdne/zdne-old.org/resume.md

 Joined the startup among the first employees.
 Fulfilled many roles in the fast-growing environment.

 ## [Apiary.io][]
-_**Director of Domain-specific language Development, November 2012 — Present**_
+_**Director of Domain-Specific Language Development, November 2012 — Present**_

 [Apiary.io]: https://apiary.io

 ### Research

-Lead the research in the field of API and semantics.
+Led the research in the field of API and semantics.
 Pioneered new ways in data modeling.

 Defined the term API design.
 Made the company a trend-setter in the API design space.
-Lead both internal and external education.
+Led both internal and external education.

 ### Author